NolantheNerd/NolantheNerd/README.md

 - dm [Fortran]: A simulation of how diseases spread through a population.
 - flint [C]: A free linter for the Fortran programming language.
+- nolnet [Go]: A static site generator that I use for myself.

 I'll make the source code available for those projects when they are more polished, so stay tuned!